Freedy-FR/CI-P1-Antiquity-Decor/README.md

 - Multiple ways to contact the store.
 - A way to leave a message outside of business hours.
 - Clear accessibility for the impaired.

+### User Stories

+#### First Time Users

+1. As a first time user, i want to have an idea of the store environment.
+2. As a first time user, i want to know more about the artisan.
+3. As a first time user, i want to know the location of the store.
+4. As a first time user, i want to know more about the services.
+5. As a first time user, i want to see a frequently asked questions about the store.
+6. As a first time user, i want to know more about the products.

+#### Returning Users

+7. As a returning user,
+8. As a returning user,
+9. As a returning user,
+10. As a returning user, i want to know the opening and closing times.
+11. As a returning user,
+12. As a returning user,
+13. As a returning user,
+14. As a returning user,